OpenNTF/org.openntf.nsfodp/README.md

 </project>
 ```

-Then, add `nsfodp.compiler.server` and `nsfodp.compiler.serverUrl` properties to your Maven settings to reference a server ID and the base URL for your server running the OSGi plugins, along with a `server` entry for the server ID:
+Additionally, there are some properties to set in your Maven `~/.m2/settings.xml` configuration.
+There are two modes of operation: local and remote.
+In the case of local operations, set the `notes-program` to the path to a local Notes or Domino installation and `notes-platform` to the URL of a [Domino update site](https://stash.openntf.org/projects/P2T/repos/generate-domino-update-site/browse).
+For server-based operations, there are properties for each task to set the remote server:

 ```xml
 <?xml version="1.0"?>